Jeffrey-S-Smith/trainLinkList-/README.md

 1. Set the value of the pointer (ptr) to the head of the linked list and a sum variable with 0.
 2. Traversing the linked list using a loop until all the nodes get traversed.
-    - Add the value of current node to the sum. sum += ptr -> data .
+    - Add the value of current node to the sum. sum += pointer -> data .
-    - Increment the pointer to the next node of linked list. ptr = ptr ->next .
+    - Increment the pointer to the next node of linked list. pointer = pointer ->next .
 3. Return the sum.

 - node of the Linked List